ErikSkinnari/MrButler/README.md

-# voteBot
+# MrButler
-A simple discord bot  med with the discordjs library.
+A simple discord bot made with the discordjs library.